alekseynemiro/alekseynemiro/_projects/LIVE.md

 *Updated: 2023-10-07 (yyyy-mm-dd)*

-This file contains a list of projects that remain relevant today or are under active development and/or support.
+This file contains a list of public projects that remain relevant today or are under active development and/or support.

 See also the [list of all projects](README.md).